 Lack of Sleep

 When you gain weight, the first place you look for answers is often your diet or exercise routine, but the culprit can be hiding in your medicine cabinet.
-Many medications, including ones that treat migraines and mood disorders, as well as birth control and steroids, can cause weight gain for a variety of reasons.
+Many medications, including those that treat migraines and mood disorders, as well as birth control and steroids, can cause weight gain for a variety of reasons.
 If you suspect a medication you're taking might be causing weight gain, talk to your doctor to discuss your options.

 If you've had a nine-to-five desk job for a while, you might not suspect it as a reason for weight gain, but the effects of office life on weight go beyond the sedentary nature of it, and can compound quickly.
 Maybe a new project has you working late nights (and thus you're not getting enough sleep (see slide one) and super stressed (see previous slide), and/or you're too busy to throw together a healthy lunch, so you're eating more fattening fast food than you realize.
 Throw in some mindless snacking on the communal food in the kitchen, and a co-worker's birthday donuts for the team, and the pounds might just start to add up in more ways than one.